upstash/agent4photo/src/README.md

 ## Features
 - **Fetch Unseen Emails**: Connects to an IMAP server, retrieves unread emails, and extracts text and images.
 - **Process Text with OpenAI**: Uses GPT-4 to analyze email content and extract structured information.
-- **Enhance Images with Fal.ai**: Uploads images from emails to Fal.ai for processing.
+- **Enhance Images with Fal.ai**: Modifies the image using fal.ai.
-- **Send Processed Results via Email**: Returns processed images and text to the sender.
+- **Send Processed Results via Email**: Returns processed images back to the sender.

 You can see the full code available at main.py file.
 Below the basics of Workflow and Vercel, along with their usages in this project, will be explained.